engagementlab/CivicSeed/doc/styleguide.md

 ## Graphics

-* Use approved colors whenever possible
+* Use approved colors whenever possible.
+See `variables.styl` in the `css/globals` folder for colors that have already been set.
 * Use SVG tangram data over images whenever possible
 * Create Retina-ready (2x) versions of graphics whenever possible